krsmith/krsmith.github.io/_posts/2018-11-30-project_1_proposal.md

+---
-## What makes a NY Times Best Seller?
+title: What makes a NY Times Best Seller?
+subtitle: Project Proposal
+image:
+---

 Aspiring writers often struggle to figure out the best way to create a career doing what they love.
 Using the NY Times best sellers list, I want to create visualizations that will help understand trends over time.
 Authors will be able to use this information to determine genre, themes, and target publishers.